micheleangioni/node-lessons/lessons/lesson13-ImageUploadWithAWS/readme.md

 1. Providing the variables directly from the CLI when starting the application `AWS_ACCESS_KEY_ID=your_access_key AWS_SECRET_ACCESS_KEY=your_secret_key AWS_REGION=eu-central-1 node index.js`

-2. Loading the variables from an `.env` file through [dotenv](https://github.com/motdotla/dotenv), which reads an env file and loads the variables directly into the NodeJs `process.env` variable
+2. Loading the variables from an `.env` file through [dotenv](https://github.com/motdotla/dotenv), which reads an env file and loads the variables directly into the Node.js `process.env` variable

 We will opt for the second way.
 Let's replicate then the `secrets.json` / `secrets.json.example` files and create the `.env` (which must be gitignored) and `.env.example` files and place them in the `config` folders as well:
   ```